 who we are

-Members of our working group may have differing political allegiances and opinions.
 Collectively, we’re simply against institutions that stifle people’s right to think and work for the benefit of a few more than others.
 Thus, our engagements in a shared space remain non-judgemental at all times.

 Many parts of the world are currently witnessing an increase of authoritarianism and a politics of divisiveness.
 Dissent as a pillar of democracy is being silenced.
 Mere disagreement can lead to state action.
 Facts are being distorted by forces of power.
-Independent voices are being crushed and mainstream media is frequently toeing the government line.
+Independent voices are being crushed and mainstream media is frequently toeing governments' line.

 While it's easy to blame the state, it's time we turned the spotlight on ourselves.
 We aren't just receivers of information.
 We must question.
 Just because something is repeated often, doesn't make it true.
 It isn't enough to live in a make-believe world with no discrimination.
 Every time we justify or ignore an injustice, we only encourage the doers.
 Every time we stay silent out of fear of repercussion, it's just one more nail in the coffin of true democracy.